 Ken Paves' SelfHelp Hair infomercial told me 1. my hair was "old" and 2.
-Ken Paves could make it look young again.
+Ken Paves'could make it look young again.
 It is thus an anti-aging product for hair.
 And I was its easy, late-30s lady mark.

 The official Ken Paves SelfHelp Hair package costs $39.95 and includes the following: a 10 oz Shampoo (named "Integrity"), a 10 oz conditioner and an 8 oz hair mask, along with "free gifts" of a bamboo comb, a spa hair towel and a 30-Day supply of vitamins that are supposed to make you have good hair.
 For extra dough, you can also add on hair spray and glosser.
 All of these hair products are sulfate-free, scented with essential oils, and sold as having magical unicorn properties such as Co-elastic Q-10 Clusters™ and a proprietary Phospholipid Nano-dispersion™ to help "provide youthful bounce."
 They come in shapely bronzey-colored bottles that look salon-fancy, or at least the way salons were fancy in the '80s when my mom was getting perms.

 Ken Paves and Jessica Simpson are besties, see?
-(Getty Images) The infomercial says you are supposed to use Ken Paves SelfHelp Hair products every day for six weeks to see the full younger-looking hair transformation, but I actually started seeing results in one day.
+(Getty Images) The infomercial says you are supposed to use Ken Paves SelfHelp Hair products every day for six weeks to see the full young hair transformation, but I actually started seeing results in one day.
 These results were not good.
 The first day after I used SelfHelp's gluey, faintly air-freshener-scented shampoo and conditioner, my head felt weird.
 It tingled.
 I thought this meant the SelpHelp was helping.
 But the second day, that tingle turned into a burn on the very top of my head.
 In addition, my scalp itched.
 By day three, a giant clump of my hair felt out onto my free gift bamboo comb.
 By day five, my head was itching, burning and my hair looked unlike anything I'd ever encountered outside of reality shows about women in prison.
-It was both greasy and dry-as if I decided to dye it with laundry bleach and then not wash it for a month.
+It was both greasy and dry-as if I decided to dye it with laundry beach and then not wash it for a month.
 Examining it over dinner one night, my best friend could not decide if "stringy" or "frizzy" was the right adjective to describe it.
 On day seven, I tried the hair mask, which--though perfectly silky and luxurious going on-came off leaving a sticky residue and texture reminiscent of a ream of fly paper.

 After a full week of listening to my obsessing over what was happening to my hair(maybe I'll go bald!), my husband gently suggested I stop using the KenPaves SelfHelp Hair collection.
 To this, I protested that I had not given it enough time and he did not understand how shampoo worked!
 Then, one night I came home and it was all gone.
-When I complained that I hadn't even gotten to try the vitamins, my husband looked at me, gave a shrug, and left the room.
+When I complained that I hadn't even gotten to try the vitamins (!), my husband looked at me, gave a shrug, and left the room.
 Like any good partner of a recovering addict, he knew when to cut me off.

 More Shine Tries It: